Big Mama Thornton

 Willie Mae "Big Mama" Thornton (December 11, 1926 – July 25, 1984), was an American singer and songwriter of blues and R&B.

 The Encyclopedia of Pop, Rock and Soul described Thornton by saying: "Her booming voice, sometimes 200-pound frame, and exuberant stage manner had audiences stomping their feet and shouting encouragement in R&B theaters from coast to coast from the early 1950s on".
 Thornton's strong and important vocal style and her confidence on stage made her a huge influence on early blues and rock and roll, even though she rarely received proper credit and compensation for her work.

 Thornton was the first to record Leiber and Stoller's "Hound Dog", in 1952, which was written for her.
-It became Thornton's biggest hit, selling over 500,000 copies and staying seven weeks at number one on the Billboard R&B chart in 1953.
+It became Thornton's biggest hit, selling over 500,000 copies and staying seven weeks at No. 1 on the Billboard R&B chart in 1953.
 According to New York University music professor Maureen Mahon, "the song is seen as an important beginning of rock-and-roll, especially in its use of the guitar as the key instrument".

 Thornton's other recordings include her song "Ball and Chain", made famous in the late 1960s by Janis Joplin.
 Though later recordings of her songs by other artists sold millions of copies, she was denied royalties by not holding the publishing copyrights to her creativity.
-Thornton died of a heart attack and liver disorders, penniless in a boarding-house in Los Angeles, California, and was buried in a shared pauper's grave.
-In 2024, Thornton was posthumously inducted into the Rock and Roll Hall of Fame in the musical influence category.
+Thornton died in July 1984 of a heart attack and liver disorders, penniless in a boarding house in Los Angeles, California.
+Thornton was posthumously inducted into the Rock and Roll Hall of Fame in 2024 under the Musical Influence category.